GUITAR SHEETS

 So What: The Birth of Modal Jazz

 The recording of So What in March 1959 marked a turning point in music history.
 Miles Davis brought in a legendary group—including John Coltrane and Bill Evans—and gave them almost no rehearsal and very few instructions beyond the basic modal structure.
-The goal was to capture the 'first-thought-best-thought' spontaneity that Davis felt was missing from more heavily composed jazz.
-This 'modal' approach was heavily influenced by the theorist George Russell and pianist Bill Evans's own harmonic experiments.
 Upon release, 'Kind of Blue' (with So What as its anchor) became the best-selling jazz album of all time.
 It resonated not just with jazz enthusiasts but with listeners across all genres who were drawn to its meditative, almost spiritual quality.
-The track helped transition jazz from a 'fast-moving dance music' to a high art form that was appreciated for its intellectual rigor and emotional subtlety.
-It was the moment that jazz truly grew up and looked toward the future.
 So What also became a vehicle for John Coltrane's further experiments with 'sheets of sound' and Bill Evans's quartal piano voicings.
 Each musician on the original recording used the modal freedom in a different way, providing a multi-faceted view of what could be achieved with very little harmonic material.
-Today, every serious jazz student must grapple with this track, as it is the foundational text of modern improvisation.

 Interactive Soloing Laboratory